The basics of web design - part 3: design and color scheme

-In the first two parts of our three part series, we covered both the planning and user-friendliness aspects of web design.
-In part three, we are laying out the most fundamental objective of web design: the actual look of a site.
+In the first two parts of our three-part series, we covered planning and user-friendly design.
+In part three, we lay out the most fundamental objective of web design: the actual look of a site.
 Logos, designs, and colors strongly influence how users perceive a web presence.
-In addition to content (text, pictures, videos, etc.) and how it is arranged, high importance should also be placed on a website’s looks.
+In addition to content (text, pictures, videos, etc.) and how it is arranged, high importance should also be placed on a website’s appearance.
 The entire design process contributes to the overall perception of your site, content, and the company or brand.
 Adhering to the following design guidelines will help you find the right look for your website.

 MyWebsite is the turnkey solution for your professional web presence, including a personal consultant!

 When dealing with questions regarding your website’s appearance, it’s important to first have a precise vision of what basic content you wish to include.
 This step is crucial, for content largely influences the design of a site.
 Make sure to clarify exactly how the information, services, or products that represent your website should look and feel.
 Just what is it exactly that your company or brand is trying to communicate?
 What separates your product or brand from the competition?
 Relaying an image to your target audience that is tailored to your desired appearance is vital for a successful design.
 Companies should furthermore ensure that their website reflects their respective corporate design.